-The university consists of seven colleges and schools: The College of Engineering, the College of Fine Arts, the Dietrich College of Humanities and Social Sciences, the H. John Heinz III College (public policy and information systems), the Mellon College of Science, the School of Computer Science and the Tepper School of Business.
+The university consists of seven colleges and schools: The College of Engineering, the College of Fine Arts, the Dietrich College of Humanities and Social Sciences, the H. John Heinz III College (public policy and information systems), the Mellon College of Science, the School of Computer Science and the David A. Tepper School of Business.

-More than 12,000 undergraduate and graduate students at Carnegie Mellon University receive an education characterized by a focus on interdisciplinary collaboration, hands-on practical problem solving and creativity.
+More than 13,000 undergraduate and graduate students at Carnegie Mellon receive an education characterized by a focus on interdisciplinary collaboration, hands-on practical problem-solving and creativity.
 A small student-to-faculty ratio provides opportunity for rich interaction between students and faculty.

-In the past forty years, Carnegie Mellon University has risen rapidly in rankings and research success.
-Currently, CMU's schools and programs in computer science, engineering, business, public policy, science and the humanities are ranked among the best in the country by national publications such as U.S. News & World Report, Business Week and Newsweek magazines, and the Wall Street Journal, and international rankings such as the Times Higher Education Supplement.
-Faculty and alumni include 18 winners of the Nobel Prize, 12 winners of the Turing Award (in computer science) and more than 100 members of the U.S. National Academies.
-Our arts colleges are world-renowned, with alumni contributing richly to the visual arts, drama, music, design and architecture.
+Carnegie Mellon has risen rapidly in rankings and research success.
+CMU's schools and programs in computer science, engineering, business, public policy, science, the humanities and the arts are ranked among the best in the country Faculty and alumni include 19 Nobel Prize winners, 12 Turing Award (in computer science) winners, more than 100 members of the U.S. National Academies, and more than 150 Academy, Emmy and Tony award winners.

-In addition to the Pittsburgh campus, Carnegie Mellon University has a campus in Silicon Valley, California, where it offers several graduate programs, and an undergraduate campus in the Persian Gulf nation of Qatar, where it offers degrees in biological sciences, business, computational biology, computer science and information systems.
-Carnegie Mellon University also has many educational partnerships in Europe, Asia, Latin America, Africa and Australia.
+In addition to the Pittsburgh campus, Carnegie Mellon has a campus in Silicon Valley, Calif., where it offers several graduate programs, and an undergraduate campus in the Persian Gulf nation of Qatar, where it offers degrees in biological sciences, business, computational biology, computer science and information systems.
+Carnegie Mellon also has many educational partnerships in the U.S., Europe, Asia, Latin America, Africa and Australia.

-Students at the Pittsburgh campus have greatly expanded opportunities to gain global awareness through their studies, both inside and outside the formal classroom.
-The undergraduate experience is also characterized by a strong focus on the major field of study, with opportunities for collaboration across disciplines, solving real-world problems and an emphasis on the research experience.
+CMU students have rich opportunities to gain global awareness through their studies, both inside and outside the formal classroom.
+The undergraduate experience also is characterized by a strong focus on the major field of study, with opportunities for collaboration across disciplines, solving real-world problems through innovation and an emphasis on the research experience.